Morita equivalence for operator systems: -embeddings of operator systems

 we have that its kernel (up to a rearrangement of the indices) is of the form $\oplus_{j=k+1}^{m} M_{\ell_j} \otimes \fK$.
 Therefore by restricting to $\oplus_{j=1}^k \bC^{\ell_j} \otimes \ell^2$ we obtain a $*$-isomorphism

 Its restriction to $\S_H$ annihilates the elements of $H$ appearing in the components for $j=k+1, \dots, m$, and therefore we have a unital complete order isomorphism $\S_{H'} \to \S_{G}$, where $H'$ is the graph from the generators in the first $m$ components of $H$.
-By Corollary \ref{c_graphs} we have that $H'$ and $G$ have a common pullback. \end{remark}
+By Corollary \ref{c_graphs} we have that $H'$ and $G$ are pullbacks of isomorphic graphs. \end{remark}

 The following result will be used subsequently, but it may also be interesting in its own right.

 \begin{lemma} Let $\phi \colon \A \to \B$ and $\psi \colon \B \to \A$ be $*$-epimorphisms.
 Let $\phi\colon \A^{**} \to \B^{**}$ and $\psi^{**} \colon \A^{**} \to \B^{**}$ be the w*-continuous $*$-epimorphic extensions to their double duals.
 Then there exist central projections $p \in \A^{**}$ and $q \in \B^{**}$ such that